Skip to content

 Use a specific private interface address when metrics should only be reachable from a monitoring VLAN, VPN, or private management network.

-The public status interface may be exposed through a reverse proxy such as Caddy, nginx, or Traefik.
+The public API may be exposed through a reverse proxy such as Caddy, nginx, or Traefik.
+It’s a JSON+SSE API, not a rendered page - see Public Interface for the deployment model and CORS/rate-limit configuration.

-A typical deployment might expose the public site on HTTPS:
+A typical deployment might expose it on HTTPS:

 while keeping the admin and metrics listeners private: